 B. What are some advantages and disadvantages to arbitration?

 The amount of pre-trial discovery of information is more limited in arbitration.
 For example, depositions, which can be costly and time-consuming, are generally not allowed in arbitration except in certain circumstances.
 Interrogatories and Requests for Admission are also not allowed by FINRA Rules.
 This can be an advantage or a disadvantage depending on whether you need additional information from the opposing side to make your case stronger.
 The rules of evidence in arbitrations are often more relaxed than in court.
 This allows parties to put in testimony and documentation that may not normally be admissible in court.
 Once again, this can be an advantage or a disadvantage.
 Arbitrations also offer very little rights of appeal.
-Once the award is made, the losing party has a very difficult burden if he/she wants to attempt to overturn that award.
+Once the award is made, the losing party has a difficult burden if he/she wants to attempt to vacate or overturn that award.

 C. Who makes the final decision in arbitration?

 Unlike in court, arbitrations are not decided by either judges or juries.
 Under FINRA arbitration rules, customers may now request that their arbitration panel be composed of three public arbitrators.
 (Previously, one industry arbitrator was mandatory for three arbitrator panels).
 FINRA public arbitrators will often be attorneys or other local business persons.
 Three arbitrator panels are required by FINRA for claims over $100,000.00.
 After hearing the evidence and arguments in a case, the three arbitrators will announce their decision by filing a written award.

 D. Do I need a lawyer for arbitration?